Jarvis-3000/Metro-System/README.md

 # Metro Rail Ticket Booking System

-> The Metro Rail Ticket Booking System is a personal project and web application designed to facilitate ticket booking for metro rail services.
-It provides a platform for users to register, book tickets, view booking history, and manage their account balance.
+> The Metro Rail Ticket Booking System is a personal project and web backend application designed to facilitate ticket booking for metro rail services.
+It provides backend/REST APIs for users to register, book tickets, view booking history, and manage their account balance.

 # Table of Contents